 TM: Tell us briefly about your novel.
 How do you get attracted to Comics World?

 VG: Delhi Calm is a graphic novel based on the Emergency of the 70s.
 It reflects and recounts a period of political turmoil when democracy was challenged, fundamental rights suspended and freedom to express was muffled.
-Emergency is an important turning factor in Indian politics.
+An emergency is an important turning factor in Indian politics.

 TM: Did you ever get any rejections for any of your novel?
 If yes how did you react to them?